 Whether you have a basketball hoop in your backyard or you visit a local court that is open to the public, shooting hoops is a great way to spend time with your family outdoors.
-You can hold a pickup game with 3-5 players per team or play a game of HORSE with two or more players.
+You can hold a pickup game with three to five players per team, or play a game of HORSE with two or more players.

 Throwing a frisbee is something that you and your family can enjoy anywhere there's open space.
 To play frisbee golf, you take turns choosing "holes," which are objects you have to hit with the frisbee.
 You keep score by counting your number of throws per "hole."
 If you're lucky, you can find an actual frisbee golf course in your area.

 Playing hacky sack is a fun outdoor activity that children, teens, and grown-ups can enjoy together.
 Basically, everyone stands in a circle and takes turns gently kicking a hacky sack to each other.
 The goal is to keep the sack off the ground.
 You can use other body parts besides your feet to keep the sack in play, just not your hands.

 When playing this game outdoors, be sure that youngsters know the boundaries and establish a signal that means "game over, come out of hiding."
 If very young children are playing, pair them with adults to ensure their safety.
 There are many varieties of hide-and-seek you can try:

 - Sardines: When you find someone, they join you in searching for the others, but you have to stay together.

 - Ghost in the Graveyard: You usually play this at night when it's dark.
 The ghost hides, and when you find the ghost, you yell, "Ghost in the graveyard!"
 The ghost tries to tag the other players before they reach the base.